Jorge Semprún

 Jorge Semprún Maura ([ˈxoɾxe semˈpɾum ˈmawɾa]; 10 December 1923 – 7 June 2011) was a Spanish writer and politician who lived in France most of his life and wrote primarily in French.
 From 1953 to 1962, during the dictatorship of Francisco Franco, Semprún lived clandestinely in Spain working as an organizer for the exiled Communist Party of Spain, but was expelled from the party in 1964.
-After the death of Franco and change to a democratic government, he served as Minister of Culture in Spain's socialist government from 1988 to 1991.
+After the death of Franco and the change to a democratic government, he served as Minister of Culture in Spain's socialist government from 1988 to 1991.

 He was a screenwriter for two successive films by the Greek director Costa-Gavras, Z (1969) and The Confession (1970), which dealt with the theme of persecution by governments.
-For his work on the films The War Is Over (1966) and Z (1969) Semprún was nominated for the Academy Award.
+For his work on the films La Guerre est finie (The War Is Over; Alain Renais, 1966) and Z (Costa-Gavras, 1969) Semprún was nominated for the Academy Award.
 In 1996, he became the first non-French author elected to the Académie Goncourt, which awards an annual literary prize.
-He won the 1997 Jerusalem Prize, and the 2002 Ovid Prize.
+He won the 1997 Jerusalem Prize in Israel, and the 2002 Ovid Prize in Romania.

 Early life and education

 Jorge Semprún Maura was born in 1923 in Madrid.
-His mother was Susana Maura Gamazo, the youngest daughter of Antonio Maura, who served several times as prime minister of Spain.
+His mother, who died when Jorge was eight, was Susana Maura Gamazo, the youngest daughter of Antonio Maura, who served several times as prime minister of Spain.
 His father, José María Semprún Gurrea (1893–1966), was a liberal politician and served as a diplomat for the Republic of Spain during the Spanish Civil War.